 If you’re looking for the website of Austin Hooe, then you are in the right place.
 If you just happened to stumble upon this page by a stroke of luck, feel free to stick around and get comfortable.
-This website will be dedicated to my thoughts, essays, and any projects that I’d like to share.
+This website will be dedicated to my research, essays, and any other projects that I’d like to share.

 I hold a Bachelor of Science in economics from George Mason University in Virginia.
 People that limit their education to formal schooling stifle their potential; life is a constant lecture in which we challenge ourselves and learn from the process.
 To feed my innate love for learning, I travel the world and try to meet new people.
 You would be amazed about what you can discover just by being actively curious about the world around us.
 The questions we ask are often more important than any answer.
 Obviously I read books on, well, everything.

 I started writing at a very young age.
 As early as the age of nine, I was writing stories about fictional worlds and mythical creatures.
 While I’m sure these works of fiction were no major feats, the habit of writing regularly allowed me to consistently improve to a professional level by the time I finished high school.
 During the following decade, I offered my research and writing skills to clients in the tech sector to cover the cost of my education.

 Visit my portfolio if you want to see my work.

 Here is my CV.

-I am also venturing into the budding field of space economics.
-I am hoping to answer big questions concerning conflicts between commercial and scientific interests in the commons of space (e.g., low-earth orbit, planets, etc.).
+I am also working on research that addresses reconciling commercial and scientific interests in the commons of space (e.g., low-earth orbit, planets, etc.).

 Thanks for stopping by.
 If you have any questions or comments, just shout at me.